sameershah21/kitchen-inspec-tf-assignment-li/README.md

 - We are assuming that we are deploying the aws objects using terraform in staging account.
 Hence
   - `cd staging`
   - `pre-commit run -a` Make sure to execute as many times as it takes to pass all tests
+  - In AWS or when using idenity provider like Okta, make sure the IAM User profile has the right access roles assigned -s3, SNS, KMS access is required.
+  - Goto staging folder and run `kitchen verify`.
+If you make changes to terraform, run 'kitchen converge'.
+Finally, when done running and testing, run 'kitchen destroy'

 # Docker setup
 I have included a Dockerfile if you would like to run this in a sandboxed env.
 Purely optional.